IIPR Iron Condor Strategy

 - What is a iron condor on IIPR?

 - A iron condor on IIPR is the iron condor strategy applied to IIPR (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With IIPR stock trading near $54.23, the strikes shown on this page are snapped to the nearest listed IIPR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With IIPR stock at $56.51 on the most recent close, the strikes shown on this page are snapped to the nearest listed IIPR chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are IIPR iron condor max profit and max loss calculated?